China

 Hepatitis B

-There is a significant risk for acquiring hepatitis B in China.
+There is a risk of acquiring Hepatitis B in China.

 Hepatitis A